 If the weather is fine, come stand on the rock platform with me, below the Boiling Pot Lookout, in Noosa National Park, on the highest tide for the year!
 If the weather is fine, it may help calm you, if you are anxious about climate change because chances are we won’t even be washed away.

-Last year, we were there at 8.51 am on Sunday 28th February for the highest tide forecast at 2.23 metres.
+In 2021, we were on the platform at 8.51 am on Sunday 28th February for the highest tide forecast at 2.23 metres.
 The waves didn’t even reach to our ankles.

 WHAT ARE MARINE POTHOLES?